imamnc/efihub-client-js/README.md

 ## Authentication behavior

-- The client fetches an access token using the Client Credentials flow and caches it until `expires_in`.
+- Access token is fetched via Client Credentials and cached until `expires_in`.
-- If a request fails with `401 Unauthorized`, the client will clear the cached token, obtain a new one, and retry the request once automatically.
+- If a request returns 401, the client clears the token, refreshes it, and retries once automatically.

 ## Error handling